Mike Newton (racing driver): Racing career

 In 2008, Newton was elected vice-president of the British Motorsport Marshals Club.
 Newton has been a BRDC member since 2008.

 For 2012, Newton stepped back from the troubled ELMS series due to a lack of funding from ailing business interests, and undertook the development of a Speed Euroseries CN car, bringing the Tiga Race Cars name back to Sportscar racing with the Tiga CN012, leading the development activities, and also as a driver, partnered by Dean Stirling.
 Newton also made a one-off appearance in the Silverstone Classic in the Fujifilm Touring Cars race in a 1995 RML Group Super Touring Cavalier.

 After a short break from racing, Newton returned in the MG-Lola EX257-AER #25 for the Masters Endurance Legends series, taking two class poles and two class wins in the Imola round in April 2018.

 Newton competing in the Masters Endurance Legends at Brands Hatch.

-Newton completed four rounds in the 2018 Master Endurance Legends, Imola, Silverstone, Nurburgring and Spa achieving 8 Class pole positions, 8 fastest laps, and 8 wins for LMP2 cars from 2000 to 2005.
-At the final round he competed in at Spa, in race 1 finished 1st LMP2 overall against cars of any era up to 2012, running as high as 4th overall in the second race.
-Newton still competes in the Masters Endurance Legends regularly with the EX257, having taken 4 class wins out of 6 races after the Silverstone Classic.
+Newton completed four rounds in the 2018 Master Endurance Legends, Imola, Silverstone, Nurburgring and Spa, achieving eight Class pole positions, eight fastest laps, and eight wins for LMP2 cars from 2000 to 2005.
+At the final round, he competed in at Spa; in race 1, he finished first LMP2 overall against cars of any era up to 2012, running as high as fourth overall in the second race.
+Newton still competes in the Masters Endurance Legends regularly with the EX257, having taken four class wins out of six races after the Silverstone Classic.
 He also took an overall podium and was the leading LMP2 car and in the two support races for the 2021 24 Hours of Le Mans in the same car, the EX257.

 This was part of an impressive series of results in the Peter Auto Endurance Racing Legends delivering the following overall series results.